Adult Learners' Week: Adult Learners' Week in Australia

 In Australia, adult and community education providers support Adult Learners’ Week.
 Adult and community education (ACE) is recognised for reaching adults with low skills who may experience barriers to participation in formal learning settings.
 The ACE sector offers disadvantaged and disengaged learners points of access to vocational education and training, and work particularly for people who have struggled to complete mainstream schooling or for whom English is not their first language.
 ACE organisations are also major providers of foundation skills programs and adult literacy support.

-The twenty fifth year of Adult Learners Week was celebrated in Australia in 2020.
+Adult Learners Week will celebrate 30 years in Australia in 2025.